elenacaviglia/elenacaviglia.github.io/README.md

 # Elena Caviglia

 This is my personal website.
-I am a third-year PhD student in Mathematics at the University of Leicester, UK.
+I am a postdoc Mathematics at Stellenbosch University, South Africa.

-I am interested in Category Theory and its applications to Algebraic Topology and Algebraic Geometry.
+I am interested in Category Theory and its applications to algebra, topology and geometry.